truhanen/serobot/README.md

 To keep the certificates renewed before they expire, keep the port 80 forwarded, and start the renewal background service with `sudo certbot renew`.

-### Playing sound & text-to-speech through a bluetooth speaker
+### Bluetooth speaker & text-to-speech setup

-This feature is not yet included in this project, but here are some configuration instructions & command line usage examples for the Raspberry Pi Zero W.
+Before the `Serobot.speaker` can be used, an external speaker must be configured.
+Here are the setup instructions for a bluetooth speaker and the used text-to-speech synthesizer.

 #### Connecting to a bluetooth speaker